lynnfaraday/aresmush.com/tutorials/code/web-templates.md

 {:toc}
 </div>

+{% tip %}
-{% include tip.html content="The curly braces in Handlebars templates are essentially like the markers in ERB templates." %}
+The curly braces in Handlebars templates are essentially like the markers in ERB templates.
+{% endtip %}

 <pre>
     &#x7b;&#x7b;#each model.events as |event|}}